Dollar-Cost Averaging Simulator

 Methodology

 The calculator computes the future value of a series of equal monthly investments made over a specified period, assuming a constant annual return.
 It applies the future value of an ordinary annuity formula, converting the annual return rate to a monthly rate and compounding over the total number of months.
 Each monthly deposit grows at the stated return rate from the point of contribution until the end of the period.
 The model assumes returns are steady and predictable, contributions are made at regular monthly intervals, and no withdrawals occur.
-It does not account for investment fees, taxes, inflation, or actual market volatility and price fluctuations.
-The volatility input is provided for reference but does not affect the calculated result, which models a smooth-growth scenario rather than variable real-world market conditions.
+It does not account for investment fees, taxes, inflation, or actual market volatility and price fluctuations, modelling a smooth-growth scenario rather than variable real-world market conditions.
+The Equivalent Lump Sum comparison invests the same total contribution upfront and compounds it annually at the stated rate, so it uses a slightly different compounding basis than the monthly DCA leg.

 References